HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 What an honor and blessing it is to be growing older and continuing to live and thrive with HIV/AIDS.

-I've been riding motorcycles since I was 16.
-I started with multiple Hondas, Harley Davidsons, and now my beloved Can Am Spyder F3, "Phoenix."
+I've been riding motorcycles since I was 10.
+I started with dirt bikes, multiple Hondas, Harley Davidsons, and now my beloved Can Am Spyder F3, "Phoenix."

 Stay tuned for more about the Ribbon Warrior MC and my outreach to the homeless and beyond...